mbaranr/pytorch-cifar-tutorial/README.md

 This tutorial is intended for:
 - students learning practical deep learning
 - engineers transitioning from “toy examples” to real pipelines
-- anyone looking to explore PyTorch’s full capabilities
+- anyone looking to explore PyTorch’s full potential